DanielBMarkham/Info-Ops/manuscript/chapter8.md

 The problem with doodling and diagramming -- the problem with any form of permanent record, whether it's video or a collection of reports, is that it's quite easy for the record to take the place of the dialectic, at least in people's minds.

-The dialectic is all about questions, theses and antitheses in the mninds of a particular group.
-There are four parts to that sentence: questions, theses, antitheses, and "parictular group".
+The dialectic is all about questions, theses and antitheses in the minds of a particular group.
+There are four parts to that sentence: questions, theses, antitheses, and "particular group".
 All of those parts are critical to the dialectic, and the dialectic is critical to the advancement of our species.
 None of that has anything to do with diagramming or writing things down.

 What are the purpose of books, then?
 Surely I'm not saying that all forms of writing are useless.
 That's crazy!